-Type of Accounts Total Number of Accounts Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions) Registered Investment Companies 59 \$5,273 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 218 \$82 0 \$0
+T-4-1 T-4-1 A Total Number of Total Assets of Total Number Total Assets of Accounts Accounts Subject to a Performance-Based Accounts Subject to a Performance-Based Fee Type of Accounts of Accounts (in millions) Fee (in millions) Registered Investment Companies 64 \$6,944 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 0 \$0 0 \$0

-Christopher P. Mullen, Portfolio Manager of the Adviser
+Christopher P. Mullen, Portfolio Manager for the Adviser

-Type of Accounts Total Number of Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions)

-Registered Investment Companies 0 \$0 0 \$0

-Other Pooled Investment Vehicles 0 \$0 0 \$0

-Other Accounts 0 \$0 0 \$0
+Total Number of Total Assets of Total Total Assets Accounts Subject to Accounts Subject to a Number of Accounts a Performance-Based Performance-Based Fee Type of Accounts of Accounts (in millions) Fee (in millions) Registered Investment Companies 6 \$522 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 0 \$0 0 \$0

 Portfolio Manager Fund Ownership.
 The Funds are required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
-The dollar amount ranges disclosed are established by the SEC.
-"Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.
+Dollar amount ranges disclosed are established by the SEC.
+"Beneficial ownership" is determined in accordance with Rule 16a-1(a) (2) under the 1934 Act.
 As of the date of this SAI, the Funds had not yet commenced operations and no Shares were owned by the portfolio managers.